 Suspension from the university: Termination of student status for a specified but limited period of time.
-During the period of suspension, the student will be excluded from all classes, seminars and programs; will not be allowed to participate in any university-sponsored activities; and is barred from university premises.
+During the period of suspension, the student will be excluded from all classes, seminars and programs; will not be allowed to participate in any university-sponsored activities; is barred from university premises; and may not complete academic work elsewhere that may be counted toward the completion of a USC degree.
 A restriction will be placed prohibiting the student from performing any registration transactions during the period of suspension.
 The restriction will not be removed, and the student will not be allowed to perform registration transactions, until the stated period of suspension has expired and all disciplinary obligations have been met.
 A notation will appear on the student’s academic transcript indicating the dates of suspension.
-Upon earning a degree from the university, the suspension notation may be omitted from the transcript at the sole discretion of the university.
-In some cases, suspensions may be permanently noted on the transcript.
-During the period of suspension, the student may not complete academic work elsewhere that may be counted toward the completion of a USC degree.
+Upon earning a degree from the university, the suspension notation will be removed from the student’s transcript.

 Violation of the conditions of suspension, university policies or regulations during the period of suspension may be cause for further disciplinary action, usually in the form of expulsion from the university.
 Normally after the suspension, the student will be on disciplinary probation for a specified period of time.
 If the suspension becomes effective during a semester for which the student currently is enrolled, the student’s enrollment will be cancelled by the university resulting in marks of “W” for the enrolled courses on the student’s transcript.